ggxchain/documentation/src/developer-documentation/architecture/virtual-machine.md

 # Virtual Machine

-Golden Gate utilizes a hybrid virtual machine.
-Smart contracts in Golden Gate can be written in a general-purpose language that compiles into the WebAssembly or on Solidity.
+GGX chain utilizes a hybrid virtual machine.
+Smart contracts in GGX chain can be written in a general-purpose language that compiles into the WebAssembly or on Solidity.

 ### What is WebAssembly?